hipe/tmx/kiss-rdb-doc/865-the-toml-adaptation-for-attributes.md

-## in-depth code explanation

-assume the attribute name of each request component is unique and that the necessary in-document presence/absence of each key-value is checked.

-derive an array of the line objects and for those that are attributes, create a dictionary that produces a line offset given a gist.
+## Implementing our comment policy

+What our "comment policy" is is introduced above.
+Here we explain the code implementing it.

+The mutable document entity is composed only of blocks (let's say) and each block either is or isn't of the "discretionary" variety.
+Only "discretionary" blocks can have comments.

+At writing, those blocks that are not discretionary blocks must be attribute blocks (one attribute per block, attribute values may span multiple lines).

-with this "index", for each attribute that we are going to UPDATE or DELETE, we can immediately get its line offset and from that, retrieve the any line above and below it and see if those lines are comments.
+We maintain an index that maps a "gist" (a lossfully over-normalized attribute name) to an internal identifier in our linked list.
+Then, with this "index", for each attribute that we are going to UPDATE or DELETE, we can dereference its internal identifier (immediately) and from that, ask the link list what item (block) comes before it and/or after it (if any).
+When we have these any blocks we can see if they are discretionary and if so, look at their first or last line and find out if it is a comment.

-whenever you change the tentative composition of the document entity you should stale this index (rebuilding it when still needed) unless you *really* know what you're doing! (more below.)
+(This could be made simpler if you wanted to make some abstact base class of Block that is comment-aware in this manner.)

+Note this index (dictionary) MUST be kept in sync when we add or remove blocks to our linked list.
+Perhaps we will only ever make it on-the-fly instead.

 UPDATEs are distinct in that they never change the "comment signature" of the document entity.